robthebloke/maya-usd-ufe-sketch/README.md

 The main API is designed around a IPrimBusinessLogicRegistrar class, which maintains a chain of IPrimBusinessLogic objects.
 In this super MVP example, the business logic object has to:

-* Providing the default TRS xform ops that the TRS tools should use for a given prim
+* Provide on demand, a complete meta-data description of what can, and cannot be done to a given attribute _(i.e. default value v.s. currentFrame, read only v.s. mutable, etc)_
+* As a layer on top of the raw attribute layer, be able to provide similar handling explicitly for xform ops _(we may need additional infomation, such as coordinate frames, etc. Most of this should be able to be computed)_
+* When the translate, scale, or rotate tools are activated on a specific prim, the business logic should provide the xform ops that those tools should operate on by default _(allows studios to use any conventions they want)_
 * Creating those TRS xform ops _(or not, the choice is yours!)_ in the correct place within the ordered xform ops.
-* Proiding, on demand, a complete meta-data description of what can, and cannot be done to the xformOp _(i.e. default value v.s. currentFrame, the value should be read only, the coordinate frame for the TRS tool to work in, etc)_

  The main reason is that I want to set up a chain of objects which determine the business logic, is that rather than juggling a matrix of options and flags _(e.g. push2Prim/readAnimatedValues)_, an object in the chain can intercept a request for meta-data about an xform op, or it can pass it down the chain if it doesn't care about that prim.
 I imagine a very simple stack of business logic could look like: